Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Minerals

-Minerals are necessary for a person for the normal functionality of all body systems.
-The lack of macroelements and microelements negatively affects the human immunity, since they take part in the metabolism, regulate water balance organism, activate enzymatic processes and participate in many other important reactions.
+Minerals are necessary for humans for the normal functionality of all body systems.
+The lack of macroelements and microelements negatively affects human immunity, since they take part in metabolism, regulate water balance organism, activate enzymatic processes and participate in many other important reactions.

 Minerals and products containing them, which must be included in the diet for sphenoiditis, are: